IBM/SalesEnablement-L4-watsonx-AssistantForZ/docs/Setup/zassist.md

 # Installing and using zassist to ingest client documents
-With Bring Your Own Search (BYOS) installed and configured in your assistant, you can now prepare for document ingestion.
+With bring-your-own-search (BYOS) installed and configured in your assistant, you can now prepare for document ingestion.
 Currently, only PDF, HTML, and DOCX file formats are supported for ingestion.

 To prepare for document ingestion, you can also reference the setup instructions that are located <a href="https://ibmdocs-test.dcs.ibm.com/docs/en/watsonx/waz/2.0?topic=install-zassist-ingest-data" target="_blank">here</a>.